AndyYuen/simple-argo-example/README.md

   cpu: 400m
 </pre>

-To add the DeploymentConfig lifecycle hook to the mysql.yaml generated by the 'oc process' command for the MySQL database deployment, a named template, named _mysql-hook.yaml, is used.
+To add the DeploymentConfig lifecycle hook to the mysql.yaml generated by the 'oc process' command for the MySQL database deployment, a named template, _mysql-hook.yaml, is used.
 Its content is shown below:
 <pre>
 {{ define "mysqlHook" }}
 recreateParams: